odykyi/idgaf-js/README.md

 I don't give a fuc* what is it

- > it's just a best architecture in node.js
+ > it's just a best architecture in node.js (sarcasm)

 Just clone and run